Also known as : Tete de la Boeuf, Head of the Bull Stitch

-This stitch is one of the few stand alone stitches of the chain stitch family.
+This stitch is one of the few stand-alone stitches of the Chain Stitch Family.
 The name tells us that the stitch resembles the head of a bull.
-This stitch is often confused with detached wheatear stitch, since they look a lot like each other.
-But, there is a small difference in the way both are worked.
-The difference lies in the way the ‘horns’ of the bull is made.
+This stitch is often confused with Detached Wheatear Stitch since they look much like each other.
+But, there is a slight difference in the way both are worked.
+The difference lies in how the ‘horns’ of the ‘bull’ are made.

 Wonderful!!!